rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 src/main.rs as the crate root of a binary crate, and we also have our existing library crate.
 This pattern is quite common for executable crates: most functionality is in a library crate, and the executable crate uses that library.
-This way, other programs can also use the library crate, and it’s also a nice separation of concerns.
+This way, other programs can also use the library crate, and it’s a nice separation of concerns.

 Our binary crate right now just calls our library's `connect` function from the `client` module; we picked that one since it's the first warning in our